Cretezy/godot-object-serializer/README.md

 ### `JSON.from_native`

-Godot has a built-in way to serialize more types such as Vector2, Vector3, Transform3D, etc, to a JSON represenation.
+Godot has a built-in way to serialize more types such as Vector2, Vector3, Transform3D, etc, to a JSON representation.

 By default, this does not support serializing objects, unless `full_objects` is true (second argument in `JSON.from_native(object, true)`). **This is unsafe** (can cause remote code execution) and `full_objects` should never be used with untrusted data.

-Additionally, using `JSON.from_native` combined with a `to_dict` produced inefficient packing (see example).
+Additionally, using `JSON.from_native` combined with a `to_dict` produces inefficient packing (see example).

 <details>
 <summary>Example</summary>